IntersectMBO/cardano-node/doc/New Tracing Quickstart.md

 ### Configuration of new tracing

-In Cardano a default configuration is given in the module [Link text Here](https://link-url-here.or [Cardano.Node.Tracing.DefaultTraceConfig](https://github.com/input-output-hk/cardano-node/blob/master/cardano-node/src/Cardano/Node/Tracing/DefaultTraceConfig.hs).
+In Cardano a default configuration is given in the module [Cardano.Node.Tracing.DefaultTraceConfig](https://github.com/input-output-hk/cardano-node/blob/master/cardano-node/src/Cardano/Node/Tracing/DefaultTraceConfig.hs).
 In the config file all entries of the default configuration can be overridden.
 To remove a frequency limiter, define a limiter with maxFrequency 0.0.

 1. Specify a filter for the severity of the messages you want to see, e.g.: